JanssenProject/jans/docs/cedarling/patterns/annotation-client-authority.md

 - risk attributes a backend investigation updates, like `principal.risk_tier`

 Those examples are the context fields from the other pages in this section, which is not a coincidence.
-Every one of them describes something the server established and the client merely carries a copy of.
+Every one of them describes something the server established and the client carries a copy of.
 Their denials are the ones a browser should not render on its own.

 A denial that rests on the principal's role, the resource's type, or anything else the browser received with its tokens is in the opposite position.
 It is as good locally as it is remotely.